 |Start from early September to October 14

-Attempt to arrive at maximal aerobic form and develop strength, suppleness, jumping and speed
+Attempt to arrive at the maximal aerobic form and develop strength, suppleness, jumping, and speed

 Begin to play more basketball